cvxgrp/cvxportfolio/docs/index.rst

 historical data (for reproducibility) and various expensive calculations, such as estimates of covariance matrices.

-We present the results of each backtest with a clear interface, :class:`BacktestResult`, which defines various metrics of backtest performance and the logic to both print and plot them.
+We present the results of each backtest with a clear interface, :class:`cvxportfolio.BacktestResult`, which defines various metrics of backtest performance and the logic to both print and plot them.